Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 ## Installing Transrate

-Programs written in ruby can be packaged up in an easy-to-install bundle called a *gem*.
+Programs written in Ruby can be packaged up in an easy-to-install bundle called a **gem**.
 There's a great website, [RubyGems](http://rubygems.org), that lists the available gems.
 To install a gem, you just run:

 {% highlight bash %}
 gem install gemname